FAQ

 *The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated as CEFR, is a guideline used to describe achievements of learners of foreign languages, developed and approved by the Council of Europe.
 The EF SET test results provide English test takers comprehensive information about their English proficiency in the context of this internationally recognized standard.

-You can take the quiz as many times as you would like.
+You can take the practice test as many times as you would like.
 The certification exams are limited to 1 test session every 90 days.
 This is for several reasons:

 If you do decide to retake an EF SET certifying exam, please note that your existing certificate will be updated to reflect your latest test score.
 This is the normal behavior and cannot be overridden.